 Sometimes, converting a measurement in inches to feet and inches (i.e. 63 to 5′ 3″) becomes essential.
 Because we are accustomed to getting some terms in feet and inches format (e.g. height, length, etc.) rather than just in inches or feet.
 So, this tutorial will help you to know how to convert inches to feet and inches in Excel.

-Convert Inches to Feet and Inches in Excel
+How to Convert Inches to Feet and Inches in Excel: 5 Methods

 As we all know, one foot equals 12 inches.
 As a result, dividing the measurement in inches by 12 yields the consequent value in feet.
 However, we want to show the resultant figure in both feet and inches.